opencobra/memote/docs/getting_started.rst

 *******************************************************************************

-We recommend the public workflow not only to promote open, collaborative science but also to benefit from the full functionality of memote.
+*We highly recommend the public workflow not only to promote open, collaborative science but also to benefit from the full functionality of memote.*